Goal Achievement Case Studies In Life Coaching

 Coaching Breakthrough: Amelia recognised her barrier to achieving her goals

-Amelia came to realise that her barrier to achieving either of her goals was she was being pulled in two directions.
+With coaching Amelia came to realise that her barrier to achieving either of her goals was she was being pulled in two directions.
 If she carried on like this, her career goal would stall and the goal of having a family could become one of those "some-day" goals that might never happen.

-I asked her: "What in your heart of hearts, do you really want the most?
+I asked Amelia: "What in your heart of hearts, do you really want the most?
 Your career/travel goal or starting a family?
 If you had to let one of these goals go, which would it be."
 Starting a family easily won out as the priority.

 Jack Had Never Celebrated His Achievements